 A sleeve gastrectomy is relatively easier and quicker for surgeons than some other types of weight loss surgery.
 However, it may be slightly less effective than some other operations in terms of the amount of weight loss that someone can have afterwards.
 For this reason, it is sometimes done as a first operation in people who are very obese and who may have health issues making longer, more complex surgery more risky.
 Then a second operation may be suggested at a later date.
 For example, to convert a sleeve gastrectomy to a gastric bypass.
 However, some people may not need a second operation, as they may lose enough weight with just a sleeve gastrectomy.

 During this operation, most of your stomach is removed, leaving just a small stomach pouch behind.
 This pouch is then connected to the last part of your small intestine so that the majority of your small intestine is bypassed.
 At the same time, your bile duct and your pancreatic duct (which normally drain bile and pancreatic enzymes into the upper part of your small intestine to help with the digestion of food) are rerouted into the lower part of your small intestine.

-The diagram on the right shows the normal structures before the rerouting.
+The diagram above shows the normal structures before the rerouting.

 Most of the fat and carbohydrate that you eat is normally absorbed by your body in the upper part of your small intestine.
 So, after this surgery where this part of your intestine is bypassed, most of the fat and carbohydrate that you eat in your diet passes through your body and is not absorbed.
 One of the disadvantages of this type of surgery is that is can cause wind (flatulence) and loose, foul-smelling stools (faeces).
 A biliopancreatic diversion involves quite complex surgery and surgeons need to be experienced in the procedure.
 Therefore, this type of surgery is not available in all hospitals.